elkcityhazard/chef-frank/content/recipes/easy-vegetarian-dinner-recipes/vegetarian-chili-recipe/index.md

 date: 2019-12-13T15:22:34+00:00

 ---
-Vegetarian Mexican Chili a Quick Easy Recipe for Lunch or Dinner.
+Vegetarian Mexican Chili a Quick Recipe for Lunch or Dinner.
 Vegetarian Mexican Chili with Corn Muffins, Crackers, and A Green Leafy Salad or Sandwich.
 A True Comfort Food Soup.

 ## Vegetarian Chili Ingredients